phsgregorio/imagem-medica/README.md

 # suggested environment

-Jdk 		1.7
+Jdk 	   	1.7 (in order to run dcm4che 2.0(it uses the JAI 1.3 Api) its necessary to use the JDK 1.7 x86 )

 Tomcat		7	8080

 Mysql 		5.1	3306	imed2015

 Hibernate 3

 Bootstrap 3.1.0

 Jquery 		1.10.2

+dcm4che   2.0